 Running on Eggs by Anna Levine

 In Israel, a Palestinian girl and an Israeli girl run on the same school track team and train together—but secretly, because their respective families and communities would disapprove.
 A glimpse of Muslim-Jewish relations within Israel (where at least a fifth of the Israeli population are not Jewish), shown as somewhat tense—but in this story resolved by the communities finding a way to work together (hard, sweaty work). [middle grade, ages 10 and up]

 The Shepherd’s Granddaughter by Anne Laurel Carter

 In a rural Palestinian village, where Amani longs to take over her family’s sheepherding, she soon finds that an Israeli settlement is being built nearby and threatens their very existence.
 An example of Muslim Palestinians’ interaction with both Israeli soldiers and settlers determined to drive the Palestinians from their land, and with Israelis opposed to the occupation and injustice. [middle grade, ages 11 and up]

 The Terrorist by Caroline Cooney

 When a cruel act of terrorism in London kills Laura’s younger brother, she suspects an Arab student at her international school; but he turns out to be one of her most loyal supporters.
 A well-plotted thriller in which, despite earlier doubts, a Muslim and a non-Muslim work together as friends. [middle grade ages 11 and up]

 The Enemy Has a Face by Gloria Miklowitz

 When Netta’s older brother suddenly disappears, while the Israeli girl is living with her family in Los Angeles, she immediately suspects Laith, a Palestinian exchange student: after all, she argues, all Palestinians hate all Israelis, don’t they?
 A complex and surprising mystery, with a character set-up that seems part of the Israeli-Palestinian conflict (a Palestinian young man almost automatically suspected of wrong-doing).
-But note: although Laith proves trustworthy, the other Palestinian teenagers who appear briefly in the story are thoroughly nasty, and reinforce stereotype. [middle grade, ages 11 and up]
+But note: although Laith proves trustworthy, the other Palestinian teenagers who appear briefly in the story are thoroughly nasty, and reinforce stereotypes. [middle grade, ages 11 and up]

 Young Adult Books for Tweens and Teens on the Arab World